Naman1997/proxmox-terraform-template-k8s/README.md

  [![Terraform](https://github.com/Naman1997/terraform-k8s-template/actions/workflows/terraform.yml/badge.svg)](https://github.com/Naman1997/terraform-k8s-template/actions/workflows/terraform.yml)

-Template for setting up VMs for a k8s cluster on a Proxmox node.

-Also creates a handy ansible inventory in ansible/hosts.
+## Objective of this repo

+To create a template terraform script that is able to create VMs for a k8s cluster along with an optional VM for NFS.
+The script also outputs a handy ansible inventory in 'ansible/hosts' that the user can use to run ansible playbooks after terraform is done creating the VMs.
-This repo is using the telmate/proxmox provider for terraform.

-Refer the [documentation](https://registry.terraform.io/providers/Telmate/proxmox/latest/docs) to understand all the variables being used in the variables.tf file.
+This repo is using the telmate/proxmox provider for terraform.Refer the [documentation](https://registry.terraform.io/providers/Telmate/proxmox/latest/docs) to understand all the variables being used in the variables.tf file.

 ## Prerequisite

 You need to create a template VM for the cloning process.
 Learn more about how to create a template [here](https://pve.proxmox.com/wiki/VM_Templates_and_Clones#Create_VM_Template).

 If you don't need any modifications on top of your base image, then you can create a new VM that uses an official cloud image from [ubuntu](https://cloud-images.ubuntu.com/), [arch](https://wiki.archlinux.org/title/Arch_Linux_on_a_VPS#Official_Arch_Linux_cloud_image), etc and use that VM as a template.